 You’re definitely broadcasting your age if you begin your Performance Profile with, “More than 30 years of progressive project management in manufacturing.”
 Just do the math.
 That puts you at least around 55, or quite possibly higher.

 Another way you’re broadcasting your age is by listing every job you’ve had since the 80’s.
 Many job seekers feel that going back 25 or more years demonstrates relevant experience, but this is erroneous thinking; technology and procedures have changed.
-I advice job seekers to go back no further than 10 or 15 years.
+I advise job seekers to go back no further than 10 or 15 years.

 The most obvious way to broadcast your age is by listing your graduation date from university or high school.
 Someone who graduates from university in 1985 makes them around 55.
 (I know this because I graduated in 1987.)